Nominative determinism: Empirical evidence

-In 2009 Michalos reported the results of an analysis of the occurrences of people with the surname Counsell registered as independent barristers in England and Wales versus those with the name in England and Wales as whole.
-Given the low frequency of the name in England and Wales as a whole he expected to find no one registered, but three barristers named Counsell were found.
+In 2009, Michalos reported the results of an analysis of the occurrences of people with the surname Counsell registered as independent barristers in England and Wales versus those with the name in England and Wales as whole.
+Given the low frequency of the name in England and Wales as a whole, he expected to find no one registered, but three barristers named Counsell were found.

-In 2015 researchers Limb, Limb, Limb and Limb published a paper on their study into the effect of surnames on medical specialisation.
-They looked at 313,445 entries in the medical register from the General Medical Council, and identified surnames that were apt for the speciality, for example, Limb for an orthopaedic surgeon, and Doctor for medicine in general.
-They found that the frequency of names relevant to medicine and to subspecialties was much greater than expected by chance.
-Specialties that had the largest proportion of names specifically relevant to that specialty were those for which the English language has provided a wide range of alternative terms for the same anatomical parts (or functions thereof).
-Specifically, these were genitourinary medicine (e.g., Hardwick and Woodcock) and urology (e.g., Burns, Cox, Ball).
-Neurologists had names relevant to medicine in general, but far fewer had names directly relevant to their specialty (1 in every 302).
-Limb, Limb, Limb and Limb did not report on looking for any confounding variables.
-In 2010 Abel came to a similar conclusion.
-In one study he compared doctors and lawyers whose first or last names began with three-letter combinations representative of their professions, for example, "doc", "law", and likewise found a significant relationship between name and profession.
+In 2015, researchers Limb, Limb, Limb and Limb found that British doctors have surnames related to their specialties more often than expected by chance.
+Reproductive medicine had the largest proportion, with 1 in 52 doctors having specialty-relevant surnames including Horn, Hussey, and Woodcock.
+Second was urology, with 1 in 59 related names such as Burns, Waterfall, Ball, and Koch.
+"Dr Pain" appeared most commonly in general surgery.

+In 2010, Abel came to a similar conclusion.
+In one study, he compared doctors and lawyers whose first or last names began with three-letter combinations representative of their professions – for example, "doc", "law" – and likewise found a significant relationship between name and profession.
 Abel also found that the initial letters of physicians' last names were significantly related to their subspecialty.
 For example, Raymonds were more likely to be radiologists than dermatologists.

-As for Casler's third possible explanation for nominative determinism, genetics, researchers Voracek, Rieder, Stieger, and Swami found some evidence for it in 2015.
+As for Casler's third possible explanation for nominative determinism, genetics researchers Voracek, Rieder, Stieger, and Swami found some evidence for it in 2015.
 They reported that today's Smiths still tend to have the physical capabilities of their ancestors who were smiths.
 People called Smith reported above-average aptitude for strength-related activities.
 A similar aptitude for dexterity-related activities among people with the surname Tailor, or equivalent spellings thereof, was found, but it was not statistically significant.
-In the researchers' view a genetic-social hypothesis appears more viable than the hypothesis of implicit egotism effects.
+In the researchers' view, a genetic-social hypothesis appears more viable than the hypothesis of implicit egotism effects.